robmasocco/AOS-TAG/ideas.md

 ## CLOSE

-- Release the buffer.
+- *vfree* the buffer.
 - Set *private_data* to *NULL*.
 - Return 0.
-Nothing can go wrong (maybe only *kfree*, should we trace it?).
+Nothing can go wrong.

 ## READ